Joe Flanders, PhD

 My approach to well-being is grounded in compassion, science, and many years of experience as a psychologist.
 My first priority is to create a safe environment and build a strong human connection with my clients.
 The quality of that relationship provides the foundation for the work we do together.
 Using evidence-based approaches such as mindfulness, ACT, and IFS, I try to leverage neuroplasticity to cultivate meaningful, lasting change with my clients.
 I believe that well-being is a skill that can be developed with practice.
 You can learn to cultivate positive and adaptive thoughts and feelings in the same way you’d learn any other skill, like riding a bike or learning a musical instrument.

-I am the Founder & Managing Partner of Mindspace Wellbeing.
-I also work as a licensed psychologist and organizational consultant.
+I am a licensed psychologist.
 I obtained my PhD in Clinical Psychology from McGill University and completed a postdoctoral fellowship at the University of Wisconsin Madison.
-I am a certified Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy Facilitator and Mentor.
-I train doctoral interns in mindfulness-based psychotherapy and have an appointment as an Assistant Professor in the McGill University Psychology Department.
+I offer individual psychotherapy and ketamine-assisted therapy I practice Internal Family Systems Therapy and ACT/mindfulness-based psychotherapy.
 I have a long standing interest in the healing potential of psychedelics and now offer Psychedelic Integration and Harm Reduction Therapy.